 Bank Director's annual Bank Audit & Risk Committees Conference focused on governance, risk and compliance, and accounting issues challenging financial institutions today.
 Be it data security, emerging technology, fraud, crisis management and/or the effectiveness of internal controls, this year's event covered the key issues that all bank officers and directors must know.

 Bank Director hosted its popular peer exchanges the day prior to the annual Bank Audit & Risk Committees Conference.
 By design, small groups of Audit and Risk Committee Members, General Counsel and CFOs - along with experienced outside advisors - met in closed-door, off-the-record peer groups for candid discussions about various issues and challenges facing officers and directors today.
 Peer groups were divided based on directors vs. officers, the committee the director serves, (risk vs. audit), asset size and type of institution, (public vs. private).

 Bank Audit & Risk Committees Boot Camp

-The Bank Audit & Risk Committees Boot Camp provides an up-to-the minute, hands-on, interactive overview for both newer Audit and Risk Committee members and chairs, as well as for those more seasoned members and chairs.
-The objectives of the boot camp are to demystify the roles of the audit and risk committees, to equip participants to perform effectively and sustainably as a committee member/chair, to provide confidence in the execution of committee duties and to provide attendees with context in order to maximize their overall conference experience.
+The Bank Audit & Risk Committees Boot Camp provided an up-to-the minute, hands-on, interactive overview for both newer Audit and Risk Committee members and chairs, as well as for those more seasoned members and chairs.
+The objectives of the boot camp were to demystify the roles of the audit and risk committees, to equip participants to perform effectively and sustainably as a committee member/chair, to provide confidence in the execution of committee duties and to provide attendees with context in order to maximize their overall conference experience.